Brunopaes/friday/README.md

 ### Usage Notes ###

-For running the script on terminal/cmd, access the project directory _(./src)_ and run the following command:
+For running the script on terminal/cmd, access the project directory _(~/src/)_ and run the following command:

 `python __init__.py`

+or

+`python crawler.py`

 _obs: you must be inside the scr directory._